jgstew/jgstew.github.io/_posts/2017-10-19-Automating-Docker-with-BigFix.md

 ## Analize Docker Host & Containers

-Most info for Docker Containers is stored as JSON on the Docker Host.
+Most info for Docker Containers is stored as JSON on the Docker Host, which BigFix can read.

 - Analysis
 - Automatic Groups